cardano-foundation/CIPs/CIP-plutus-modules/README.md

 the same transaction in which it is used, or pre-loaded onto the chain for use as a reference script.
 This limits script code size, which in turn limits the use of libraries in scripts, and ultimately limits the sophistication of Cardano apps, compared to competing blockchains.
-It is the aspect of Cardano that script developers complain about most.
+The script size limit is an aspect of Cardano that script developers commonly complain about.

 This CIP addresses this problem directly, by allowing reference inputs to supply 'modules', which can be used from other scripts (including